Table of Contents

 - An event with a delayed effect creates the effect, and then is discarded.
 It does not remain in limbo until the effect resolves.

 A replacement effect uses the word “instead” somewhere in its text.
 If a replacement effect resolves, the original effect is considered to have not resolved, and no abilities can be triggered off of it.
 Abilities can be triggered off of the replacement effect.

 Second Chance (137) says “Before attached character would be defeated, instead heal 5 damage from it and discard this upgrade.”
 Because this prevents the character from being defeated, the character is never considered to have been defeated.

-- When two or more replacement effects are trying to replace the same thing, the player who is resolving those abilities chooses the order they resolve/enter the queue in.
-If more than one player has abilities that are simultaneous, the player who controls the battlefield chooses the order they resolve in.
-The other replacement effect(s) no longer resolve, since the thing they are replacing no longer exists (it has already been replaced).
+- If two or more replacement effects are trying to replace the same thing, the battlefield controller chooses which one resolves.
+The other replacement effects no longer resolve, since the thing they are replacing no longer exists (it has already been replaced).

 When a card’s ability text refers to its own card type, such as “this upgrade” or “this character,” it refers to itself only, and not to other copies (by title) of the card.

 Negative effects take precedence over positive effects.
 If an effect says a player cannot do something, then they cannot do it, even if another effect says they can.